-The year 1990 was significant because a new president was appointed, the student information system was implemented, and the needs and scope of a capital maintenance program were presented to the board of trustees.
-Fortunately, the system implementation went well, the board accepted and endorsed the need for a capital maintenance program and gave it a priority for funding.
+The year 1990 was significant because a new president was appointed, the student information system was implemented, endorsed the need for a capital maintenance program and gave it a priority for funding.
 The new president not only endorsed, but championed programs that would address the needs of students and improve their living and learning environment.

-Development of a Student Services Building
+Development of a Student Services Building tem implementation went well, the board accepted and and the needs and scope of a capital maintenance program were presented to the board of trustees.
+Fortunately, the sysservice activities in a single location.
+The same steering committee that oversaw the implementation of the system was asked to plan for the operation and renovation of this new Student Services Building.